 President - AAD

 Director - USSSA

 Whether you are new to competitive youth baseball or on an established team it is important to understand the scope and purpose of the AAD/USSSA programs.
 This Handbook is offered to explain our basic philosophical approach to the youth baseball programs we offer.
-Another purpose of this Handbook is to provide answers to many of the frequently asked questions players and parents might have during the course of the year.
+Another purpose of this Handbook is to provide answers to many of the frequently asked questions players, parents and managers/coaches might have during the course of the year.

 Just as AAD/USSSA is a work-in-progress, so is this handbook.
 We do value your opinions.
 If you find an answer to a question in the Handbook or on the web site which does not satisfactorily address your specific concerns, or if you believe the suggested resolution is incorrect, please send an e-mail with your proposal to the organizations email address - firstname.lastname@example.org